 Think fat suit + angel wings + very white eyes.
 Enter the Bon Appeti, the monster who turns people into food.
 I’m not sure who in IGG is responsible for thinking up the monsters, but they have a lot of unresolved issues to iron out.
 There are so many motifs going on in this monster it is down-right confusing…

 This monster is a tricky one.
 Pick the might lineup but don’t do trickster.
-That’s the best results so far.
-I’ll update it if I change my mind…
+That’s the best result so far.
+I’ll update it if I change my mind… Spoiler Alert: I’ve changed my mind.
+Click the Ultimate Bon Appeti Cheatsheet to learn my updated opinion on the Bon Appeti!

 Hardrox?
 Really?
 So because it is a monster that is made of rocks, it is called Hardrox?
 Seriously!!!!!!!
 AHHHHHH.
 This is getting a little infuriating.
 This monster barely qualifies to be called a dancing flowerpot.
 I don’t think this design even deserves to be on the side of any of the scenes from the Temple Run App.

-This monster is tough to kill, and to be honest I will probably change my opinion on it.
+This monster is tough to kill and to be honest I will probably change my opinion on it.
 It claims to only be defeated by magic and yet the physical heroes seem to really hurt it (when mixed with magical heroes).
+The conclusion is that magic is far better!

-Lineup so far: Prima Donna, Elementalist, Sage of Storms, Incinerator, and Snow Queen
+Hardrox Lineup: Prima Donna, Elementalist, Sage of Storms, Incinerator, and Snow Queen.

 The dragon and the ball.
 I give them 10 points for originality.
 NOT.
 Apparently, they’ve taken a trope and flew with it.
 They really have dropped the ball with the Jade Wyrm.
 Mind the pun.
 At least the graphics aren’t disastrous…